vhiz/social_api/README.md

 when you are done signing in your id will be converted into a token and saved in the cookies of the application which uses JSON web tokens for the authorization process

+note: you must be logged in from here on for all the endpoints to work

 ### GET CURRENT USER